 Children’s media habits have changed fundamentally with the uptake of new digital technologies.
 RAC supports the development of materials to be used by teachers to equip children with the skills to be critical of advertisements.
 Materials are developed independently by academic experts in close collaboration with educational authorities.

 Media Smart has successfully taught over five million children in the EU.
-Local Media Smart initiatives have been launched in Belgium, Finland, France, Germany, Greece, Hungary, the Netherlands, Portugal and Sweden.
+Local Media Smart initiatives have been launched in Belgium, Finland, France, Germany, Greece, Hungary, the Netherlands, Portugal, Sweden and the UK.

 Tim Suter, former Partner, Content and Standards, Ofcom, 7 February 2006

 “It’s no accident that Media Smart and Ofcom are roughly the same age.
 We are joined together in this task of bringing media literacy to audiences and we hugely value and support the practical work that Media Smart is doing… Investing in media literacy is particularly important as we think about how best to support audiences in the new media age and Media Smart is blazing a trail in helping our youngest audiences to feel confident in their understanding of media.”